 Internationally, the SAT is still by far the most popular test for undergraduate admission to U.S. schools.
 Last year, over 200,000 students took the SAT in over 175 countries outside the U.S. The number who took ACT was probably just in the tens of thousands.
-China especially, has seen a surge in test takers in the past few years.
+China especially has seen a surge in test-takers in the past few years.
 SAT is not held in mainland China, so Chinese students travel to Hong Kong or Singapore to take the test.
 It is estimated that in 2012, upwards of 30,000 mainland Chinese traveled to either Hong Kong or Singapore to take the SAT test, along with thousands of Singaporean students as well.
-The numbers for ACT however, are greatly dwarfed by comparison.
-The SAT has over a thousand test centers worldwide, whereas ACT has just over 400.
+The numbers for the ACT, however, are greatly dwarfed by comparison.
+The SAT has over a thousand test centers worldwide, whereas the ACT has just over 400.

 One reason for ACT’s lower popularity internationally is that ACT Inc. hasn’t traditionally focused its marketing efforts abroad.
 Many Singaporeans opt for the SAT simply because it is the most popular, placing much emphasis on its renown, but most choose SAT simply because they are not fully aware of the alternative, ACT.
 “No one’s really taking it, only because they don’t know what it is”, says Sam Hwang, CEO of New Pathway Education and Technology Group, a company based in Beijing that offers tutoring for American standard tests.
 For whatever reason Singaporean students dismiss ACT, they could be missing out on something that is potentially more suited to their individual learning style.